 Perhaps the most important tenet of my counseling philosophy is that each client needs to feel that they are working with someone unbiased whom they deeply trust.
 With all my clients I strive to create an environment of neutrality, safety, and confidentiality because it is in this atmosphere that true change and growth are nurtured to full expression.

 By way of methods, I am highly integrative.
-I weave together a compassionate ACT based approach that is grounded in Cognitive Behavioral Therapy, psychodynamic and humanistic therapies and is infused with mindfulness, body-centered awareness, and hypnotherapy.
+I weave together a compassionate ACT based approach that is grounded in Cognitive Behavioral Therapy, psychodynamic and humanistic therapies and is infused with mindfulness, body-centered awareness, EMDR trauma therapy, and hypnotherapy.